Visit Petra Like Indiana Jones: 1 Day in Petra

 Another popular activity in the City of Petra is to do the Petra at night tour.
 This occurs only a couple times each week (Monday, Wednesday, and Thursday) but is not included in your Petra entrance fee; you do need a separate ticket.

 Essentially, Petra by night involves walking back through the Siq in the dark and coming up to the treasury which is all lit up by candlelight.
-The photos are absolutely magical and it looks stunning.
+There is a small light show on the facade of the treasury along with some local music.
+I did this my second time to Petra (April 2025) and while I was glad I did it I wouldn’t rush to do it again.

 Food and Drink in Petra

 Wondering about snacks and food in Petra?
 Don’t worry, there are some spots for both.
 Not too far past the Treasury, you will find several vendors offering souvenirs as well as tea and cold drinks.
-There are also two buffet-style restaurants for lunch at the end of Colonnade street, close to the start of the path to the Monastery.
-That being said, prices are higher here and there aren’t places to get food and drink on all of the hiking trails so I definitely recommend bringing your own drinking water (plenty of it) as well as some snacks.
+There are also some buffet-style restaurants for lunch at the end of Colonnade street, close to the start of the path to the Monastery.
+That being said, prices are higher here so I definitely recommend bringing your own drinking water (plenty of it) as well as some snacks.
 If you do plan on buying food and drink in Petra (or any souvenir shopping) make sure to bring cash.

 What to Wear and Bring for 1 Day in Petra